conorburns2/Data_projects_TripleTen/README.md

-# Project 1: Triple Peaks Library
+# Sprint 1: Advanced Spreadsheets

 This project analyzed Airbnb data across different NYC neighborhoods.
 We calculated the revenue for the most popular apartment sizes and neighborhoods.
 ## Project features